 Welcome!
 I’m so pleased you’ve visited.

 Here’s a little background about me.
-Before becoming an author, I trained as an actor at the National Theatre School of Canada in Montreal, and went on to enjoy a twenty-year career in film, television, and stage productions across North America.
+Before becoming an author, I trained at the National Theatre School of Canada in Montreal, and went on to enjoy a twenty-year acting career in film, television, and stage productions across North America.
 A few highlights:

 - Starred in the syndicated daytime TV drama “High Hopes”